Hearing aids for children

 Below is an overview of the hearing aid fitting process for children.

-Taking ear impressions
+Taking ear impressions and getting new earmolds

-Fitting the hearing aids and earmolds
+Fitting the hearing aids

-During this appointment, the audiologist will make sure the earmolds fit your child's ears properly and program the hearing aid for your child's hearing loss.
-When the hearing aid is programmed and activated for the first time, your child will begin to hear new sounds right away.
+During this appointment, the audiologist will make sure the earmolds fit your child's ears properly and program the hearing aids for your child's hearing loss.
+When the hearing aids are programmed and activated for the first time, your child will begin to hear new sounds right away.
 Infants tend to have an immediate reaction to mom or dad's voice, turning their head with interest toward the parent who now makes sound.
 A toddler might smile in response to the new stimulation.
 After the initial programming and activation, the audiologist will do some verification tests to make sure that soft sounds are loud enough, average sounds are comfortable and loud sounds aren't too loud.

 It will take time for your child to learn how to use the new sounds they perceive.
 Speech and language therapy will help the infant or child catch up to same-age peers and make sure milestones for speech, language and hearing are being met.
 Frequent follow-up appointments with the audiologist will be necessary to monitor hearing ability.
 If the child is fit as an infant, subsequent hearing tests will help quantify hearing ability across specific pitches.
 Behavioral hearing tests, the gold standard, will become easier to administer when the child is a toddler.
 Along the way, hearing aid programming will be modified to match these more specific hearing exam results.

-Tips for parents
+Hearing aid tips for parents

 Keeping them on